 Studies show that heparin, another blood-thinning medication, is safe to take while you're pregnant.
 Some pregnant women with atrial fibrillation are prescribed injections of heparin to prevent blood clots.

 Even when taking blood-thinning medications, you're still at risk of developing blood clots during pregnancy.
 Watch for signs or symptoms of blood clots, such as chest pain, shortness of breath, leg swelling or warnings of stroke, including changes in vision, trouble speaking and numbness in the face, arms or legs.
 Contact your doctor immediately if you notice unusual signs or symptoms.

+Heparin and other blood-thinning medications do increase your risk of major bleeding.
+If you notice any bleeding, contact your doctor.
 Blood-thinning medications are usually stopped during labor and delivery, unless you're at very high risk of blood clots.

 - Heart disorders in pregnancy.
 Merck Manual Professional Version. http://www.merckmanuals.com/professional/gynecology_and_obstetrics/pregnancy_complicated_by_disease/heart_disorders_in_pregnancy.html?qt=heart%20disorders%20in%20pregnancy&alt=sh.
-Accessed April 8, 2016.
+Accessed Aug.
+8, 2019.

 - Bauer KA.
-Use of anticoagulants during pregnancy and postpartum. http://www.uptodate.com/home.
-Accessed April 8, 2016.
+Use of anticoagulants during pregnancy and postpartum. https://www.uptodate.com/contents/search.
+Accessed Aug.
+9, 2019.

-- Silversides C, et al. Supraventricular arrhythmias during pregnancy. http://www.uptodate.com/home.
-Accessed April 8, 2016.
+- Silversides C, et al. Supraventricular arrhythmias during pregnancy. https://www.uptodate.com/contents/search.
+Accessed Aug.
+8, 2019.